rstrahan/aws-lambda-vertica-loader/README.md

-# An Automatic Vertica Database Loader for AWS
+# Automatic Vertica Database Loader for AWS S3

 Are you using Amazon Web Services for your Vertica cluster(s)?
-Maybe you are using Vertica-On-Demand?
 Are you staging your source data files on AWS S3 storage?
 If so, this AWS S3 loader for Vertica may be just the thing for you!
-It will automatically copy your newly created S3 files into target tables in one or more Vertica clusters.
+It will automatically copy files as they are created in S3  into target tables in one or more Vertica clusters.

 Here are some of the things it can do:
-- pick up source files based on S3 bucket/prefix and filename regex pattern
+- Pick up source files based on S3 bucket/prefix and filename regex pattern
-- configurable batching (multiple files can be batched into one COPY)
+- Configurable batching (multiple files can be batched into one COPY)
-- customize load behavior using any of the many COPY options supported by Vertica.
+- Customize load behavior using any of the many COPY options supported by Vertica.
 Some examples:
 	- use a FlexZone parser to handle a variety of file formats
 	- specify ON ANY NODE to balance parallel multi-file loads across the cluster
-	- use DIRECT to load bypass WOS when you know the batches are large
+	- use DIRECT load to bypass WOS when you know the batches are large
-- simultaneously load files to multiple clusters.
+- Simultaneously load files to multiple clusters.
 For each cluster you can specify:
 	- target table name (can be regular or Flex table)
 	- Optional SQL statement to run before the load (e.g. truncate table, swap partitions, etc.)
 	- Optional SQL statement to run after the load (e.g. compute flex table keys and view, clean or transform data, etc.)
-- subscribe to recieve batch success/fail notifications (by email or other delivery)
+- Subscribe to recieve batch success/fail notifications (by email or other delivery)
-- monitor loads using AWS Cloudwatch
+- Monitor loads using AWS Cloudwatch
+- Supports both Vertica-On-Demand clusters and self managed Vertica clusters on AWS

-The Vertica loader runs within the AWS Lambda service, which provides an event-driven, zero-administration compute service.
+The Vertica loader runs within AWS Lambda, which provides an event-driven, zero-administration compute service.
 "It allows developers to create applications that are automatically hosted and scaled, while providing a fine-grained pricing structure.
 With AWS Lambda you get automatic scaling, high availability, and built in Amazon CloudWatch Logging."

-This loader function was inspired by the ["Zero Administration AWS Based Amazon Redshift Loader"](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader), generously published by AWS under the [Amazon Software License](http://aws.amazon.com/asl/).
+This Vertica loader was inspired by the AWS blog post: ["Zero Administration AWS Based Amazon Redshift Loader"](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader).
+AWS generously make their code available under the [Amazon Software License](http://aws.amazon.com/asl/).
-Our github repository - ["AWS-Lambda-Vertica-Loader"](https://github.com/rstrahan/aws-lambda-vertica-loader) - was initially forked from the AWSLabs [AWS-Lambda-Redshift-Loader](https://github.com/awslabs/aws-lambda-redshift-loader) repo, and subsequently modified to support Vertica and to add a number of handy features. *Thank you, AWS!*
+Our github repo - ["AWS-Lambda-Vertica-Loader"](https://github.com/rstrahan/aws-lambda-vertica-loader) - was initially forked from the AWS repo. *Thank you, AWS!*

 The architecture leverages several AWS services to great effect.
 It is fairly straightforward.